ruvilecamwasam/lmdynamics/README.md

 Note that there are already two sets of .csv files in the folder.
 One set has 'h10_' prepended to it, the parameters corresponding to these are in *h10_params.txt*.
 The other set does not have anything prepended, and those parameters are in *params.txt*.

 ### Exporting the Figures
 Open and run the notebook *FigEvaluatingApprox.nb*.
-Each subfigure is in a different cell, but you will have to run them all as variables generated in some parts are used in others.
+Each subfigure is in a different cell, but you will have to run them sequentially as variables generated in some parts are used in later ones.
 The figures will be exported to the notebook directory.

 ## Figure 4: Visualisation
 Similarly to Figure 3, there is a MATLAB file to  generate the data and a Mathematica notebook to plot it.
 In fact, the MATLAB file is almost identical apart from exporting different data (this one outputs *phasespace.csv*), and as before you run the cells in the Mathematica notebook *FigVisualisation.nb* sequentially.